Furrrlo/declarative-ui/README.md

 the returned memo is a tracking variable, which means that a memo can shield dependents from updating when the memo's dependencies change but the resulting memo value doesn't.

-Like `useState`, the derived variable updates (and triggers dependents to rerun) only when the value returned by the memo function actually changes from the previous value, according to Java `Objects#deepEquals(Object a, Object b)`.
+Like [useState](#useState), the derived variable updates (and triggers dependents to rerun) only when the value returned by the memo function actually changes from the previous value, according to Java `Objects#deepEquals(Object a, Object b)`.
 Alternatively, you can use the overload with `BiPredicate<V, V> equalityFn` for testing equality.